MartinForsberg-Ecru/ksef-docs/faktury/sesja-sprawdzenie-stanu-i-pobranie-upo_en.md

 The returned XML document is:

-* digitally signed in XADES format by the Ministry of Finance,
+* signed in XADES format by the Ministry of Finance
-* compliant with the [XSD schema](/faktury/upo-faktura_en.xsd) for a single invoice.
+* compliant with the [XSD schema](/faktury/upo-faktura.xsd) for single invoices.

-### 6. Retrieve the list of rejected invoices
+### 6. Retrieving List of Rejected Invoices

 GET [sessions/{referenceNumber}/invoices/failed](https://ksef-test.mf.gov.pl/docs/v2/index.html#tag/Status-wysylki-i-UPO/paths/~1api~1v2~1sessions~1%7BreferenceNumber%7D~1invoices~1failed/get)

-Returns the total number of rejected invoices in the session and detailed information (status and error details) for each incorrectly processed invoice.
+Returns the total number of rejected invoices in the session along with detailed information (status and error details) for each rejected invoice.

 Example in C#: